Berezin regularity of domains in C^n and the essential norms of Toeplitz operators: Proofs of Theorems

 We note that compactness of the $\dbar$-Neumann operator implies that $\Gamma$ is dense in the boundary (see, for example, \cite[Corollary 1]{SahutogluStraube06} or \cite[Corollary 4.24]{StraubeBook}).
 Now we assume that $T$ is a finite sum of finite products of Toeplitz operators with symbols continuous on $\Dc$.
-Then $T=T_{\phi}+K$ where $\phi\in C(\Dc)$ and $K$ is a compact operator.
+Then Lemma \ref{LemFinite} implies that $T=T_{\phi}+K$ where $\phi\in C(\Dc)$ and $K$ is a compact operator.
 Hence $\widetilde{K}=0$ on $b\D$ and

-The first equality above is due to \cite[Corollary 3]{CuckovicSahutoglu13}.
-The second equality comes from the fact that $\Gamma$ is dense in $b\D$ and the third equality is due to the fact that $\phi(p)=\widetilde{\phi}(p)$ for any strongly pseudoconvex point.
+The first equality above comes from the fact that $K$ is compact.
+The second equality is due to \cite[Corollary 3]{CuckovicSahutoglu13}.
+The third equality comes from the fact that $\Gamma$ is dense in $b\D$ and the fourth equality is due to the fact that $\phi(p)=\widetilde{\phi}(p)$ for any finite type point.

 Finally, we assume that $T\in \mathscr{T}(\Dc)$.
 For $\ep>0$ there exists $\phi\in C(\Dc)$ and a compact operator $K$ such that $\|T-T_{\phi}+K\|<\ep$.
 Then for any compact operator $S$ we have

 If we take infimum over $S$, by \eqref{Eqn0} we get